mdn/content/files/en-us/web/api/editcontext/index.md

 - {{domxref("EditContext.textupdate_event", "textupdate")}}
   - : Fired when the user has made changes to the text or selection.
 - {{domxref("EditContext.textformatupdate_event", "textformatupdate")}}
-  - : Fired when composition using an {{glossary("IME")}} (Input Method Editor) window is happening and the IME decides that certain parts of the text being composed should be formatted differently to indicate the composition state.
+  - : Fired when composition using an {{glossary("Input Method Editor")}} (IME) window is happening and the IME decides that certain parts of the text being composed should be formatted differently to indicate the composition state.
 - {{domxref("EditContext.characterboundsupdate_event", "characterboundsupdate")}}
   - : Fired when the operating system needs to know the size and position of certain characters within the editable text region of the `EditContext` object, in order to display an IME window.
 - {{domxref("EditContext.compositionstart_event", "compositionstart")}}